North Pole Breakfast time is soon to be upon us.

 Have fun with your North Pole breakfast.
 This delightful tradition is a hit with the kids and marks the perfect beginning to the Christmas season.
 Plus, it signals the start of our Elf on the Shelf adventures, where our elf reports daily behavior updates to Santa.

 Don’t miss out – explore some of our charming Elf on the Shelf antics!

 Do you have a North Pole Breakfast?
 Let me know what you include in the comments below.

 When the Elf on the Shelf arrives, they bring a rather extravagant breakfast with food from the North Pole.
-The food is generally sugary, however, we have created a healthy alternative.
+The food is generally sugary, but, we have created a healthy alternative.
 This is a lot of work, which you will get no credit for, but it is a great start for the magic of Christmas.

 Gingerbread, snowman soup, Christmas tree crumpets, banana and strawberry candy canes, snowman marshmallows, and many Christmas cookies.

-Last Updated on 8 November 2021 by homeschoolof1
+Last Updated on 29 August 2023 by homeschoolof1